Char Divas Sasuche

-This Marathi serial entered the Limca Book of World Records as the longest-running series on Indian television.
-This serial created an history in the Indian Television by becoming the first Indian serial across the other languages to cross both 2000 and 3000 episodes and ran for 11 years.
+It is the first Marathi series which entered the Limca Book of Records as the longest-running series on Indian television.
+This series created a history in the Indian Television by becoming the first Indian series across other languages to cross both 2000 and 3000 episodes and ran for 11 years.

 Plot

 Ashalata and Anuradha, the pillars of the Deshmukh family, who have been portrayed as an ideal women, deals with life practically and fights it out when necessary as they strived for the well being of their family.
 Ashalata Deshmukh is the matriarch of the Deshmukh family whose decisions and words are followed.
 Her son Ravi goes against her decision and marries Anuradha who is a very simple, sensible and a self-respecting girl.
 Anuradha is unaware that she married Ravi against his mother's wish.
 The story follows on how will she get Ravi's support and copes up with the family.
 Overall, it is the saga of human relationships around the Deshmukh family - tales of love and hate, losses and victories, good and evil, strength and perseverance.